This workshop has been changed to Thursday, 26th April 2018.

 The course will provide participants with:

-- Understanding of the basic construction and electron optical principles of TEM.
+- an understanding of the basic construction and electron optical principles of TEM

 - Review of the crystallographic, structural and analytical information available by TEM